brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = 2.6.1 =
-- Fix: Header not displaying on specific pages with Astra theme.
+- Fix: Header not displaying on specific pages.

 = 2.6.0 =
 - New: Added Woo Product Grid Widget - Display WooCommerce products in a responsive grid layout with customizable styling options.